 - Polarized Scratch Resistant Lenses

 Too many times, companies nickle and dime you, there are other companies out there right now, that will charge you a $30 upgrade fee for polarized lenses.
 That is a joke for sure.
 Don't fall for it.
 If a company is offering a polarized "upgrade" on wood sunglasses walk away and pretend you were never there.
+We did a blog post on polarized lenses a while back too.

 - Spring Hinges